 Health risks are the same for men and women, but I am more aggressive when it comes to educating my female patients about their heart disease symptoms, which we now know are very different than a man’s.

 Women with heart disease won’t typically experience gripping chest pain.
 Instead, they often experience headaches, shortness of breath, a vague chest discomfort and fatigue.
 As a cardiologist, my ears perk up when I hear a female patient say she’s unusually tired for no apparent reason.

-Q. Why do women often ignore these symptoms of cardiovascular disease?
+Q. Why do women often ignore these symptoms?

 Many women assume it’s the flu, or they’re fatigued because they work in an office and then go home to take care of the family.
 I tell my patients to never assume anything.
 Too often I see patients in ICU because they waited too long for symptoms to go away.

-Q. What do you want women to know about cardiovascular disease?
+Q. What should women know about cardiovascular disease?